 - assessment, diagnosis and treatment of delays and disorders of speech, language, cognition, and language processing, fluency, voice, articulation, reading, and written language across the pediatric and adult spectra.

 The need for qualified practitioners and Ph.D. scholars in speech-language pathology is expected to grow over the next decades.
 The Program is committed to meeting this labor shortage by active recruitment and retention of students to the discipline.
-Moreover, the Program's structure is uniquely designed to mentor minority and International students.

-The Program has several cross-institutional initiatives with neighboring agencies, including hospitals, specialized treatment and acute care nursing homes and hospices, public and private school special education programs and services, and access to a broad range of patient populations and resources offering a myriad of career opportunities.
+The Program has several partnerships with neighboring agencies, including hospitals, specialized treatment and acute care nursing homes and hospices, public and private school special education programs and services, and access to a broad range of patient populations and resources offering a myriad of career opportunities.
 The Program takes pride in a large number of UDC Alumni who have received or in the process of pursuing the doctorate in speech-language pathology and audiology.
 Many UDC alumni currently hold terminal degrees are professors, researchers and administrators.

 The UDC Edge